 H. Ha, A. Morningstar, D. Huse, “Many-body resonances in the avalanche instability of many-body localization,” arxiv:2301.04658.

 N. O'Dea, A. Morningstar, S. Gopalakrishnan, V. Khemani, “Entanglement and absorbing-state transitions in interactive quantum dynamics,” arxiv:2211.12526.

 A. Morningstar, D. Huse, V. Khemani, “Universality classes of thermalization for mesoscopic Floquet systems,” arxiv:2210.13444.

 L. Christakis, J. Rosenberg, R. Raj, S. Chi, A. Morningstar, D. Huse, Z. Yan, and W. Bakr, “Probing site-resolved correlations in a spin system of ultracold molecules,” Nature 614, 64-69.

 T. Micklitz, A. Morningstar, A. Altland, and D. Huse, “Emergence of Fermi's Golden Rule,” Phys.
 Rev. Lett.
 129, 140402.
 Editor's suggestion.
 Featured in Physics Magazine.

 A. Morningstar and W. Bakr, “Anomalous fluid flow in quantum systems,” Science 376, 6594, 699-700.

-S. Gopalakrishnan, A. Morningstar, R. Vasseur, and V. Khemani, “Theory of anomalous full counting statistics in anisotropic spin chains,” arXiv:2203.09526.
+S. Gopalakrishnan, A. Morningstar, R. Vasseur, and V. Khemani, “Distinct universality classes of diffusive transport from full counting statistics,” arXiv:2203.09526.